-Sizing: Waterleaf sheets were tub-sized in a 5% solution of hot hide glue with a minimum of alum
+Sizing: Waterleaf or internally sheets were tubsized in a 3 to 5% solution of hot hide glue.

 Media: chalk, graphite, watercolor, acrylic, color pencil, fountain pen and ink, handmade carbon ink using burnt coffee beans and gum Arabic

 In works of art, paper and image are integrated physically, but they are integrated visually as well. [...]Delicate variations in the tone and level of the paper surface are an inseparable part of the visual experience.
 The image is a part of the paper as the paper is a part of the image.